thakur-ro/udacity-datascientist/project 2/README.md

 3. Go to http://0.0.0.0:3001/

 ### Licensing, Authors, Acknowledgements, etc.
-Thanks to Udacity for starter code for the web app.
+Thanks Udacity for the Knowledge and Starter Code